• Home

 "How will the guide know what I'm interested in?"

-"Isn't a guided tour the same as visiting the Menno Hof museum?"
+"Isn't a guided tour the same as visiting Menno Hof?"

-"Isn't a guided tour the same as visiting the Menno Hof museum?"
+"Isn't a guided tour the same as visiting Menno Hof?"

-"Isn't a guided tour the same as visiting the Menno Hof museum?"
+"Isn't a guided tour the same as visiting Menno Hof?"

-"Isn't a guided tour the same as visiting the Menno Hof museum?"
+"Isn't a guided tour the same as visiting Menno Hof?"

-No, not at all.
-Menno Hof is a history museum - all about the roots of the Amish in Europe and how they got here.
-A private tour is about the Amish as they live here and now, in 2025.
+Not at all.
+Menno Hof is a history museum - all about the roots of the Anabaptist movement in Europe starting in 1525, and how that movement evolved into the Amish and Mennonite churches of today.
+A private tour is about the Amish as they live here and now.

 Powered by